This essay is 4 pages 1698 words in Microsoft Word. Published 7/8/2020.

 The well tread story of Robotech’s conception begins with the wildly successful 1982 debut of Super Dimension Fortress Macross (SDF Macross) in Japan, its country of origin.
 Harmony Gold USA, Inc. purchased the distribution rights for SDF Macross from Tatsunoko Production Company, Ltd intending to create an English language dub for distribution by VHS cassette tapes.
 Home VHS tapes were chosen because American television required a minimum of 65 episodes to broadcast a series for syndication, and SDF Macross was too short at only 36 episodes in length.
 Carl Macek was employed during the initial stages of the VHS undertaking.
 Two dubs were created.
 These being Super Space (two words) Fortress Macross and the Macross Extended Pilot.
 Each are pre-Robotech branded pilots and are more faithful SDF Macross dubs than the later adaptations known as Robotech.
 Super Space Fortress Macross is a dub of Episode 1, and the Macross Extended Pilot is a 67 minute pilot combining Episodes 1 to 3.
 Voltron had aired in 1984 by combining two different series to reach the 65 episode minimum.
 According to page 243 of Robotech Art 1, the toy company Revel was in favor of releasing Robotech in syndicated television as this would sell more toys and model kits relative to VHS releases.
 In this context it was decided to combine multiple series to create a franchise with at least 65 episodes.
 Harmony Gold had acquired the licenses for several animated series.
 Carl Macek exercised his talent for discernment and chose Super Dimension Cavalry Southern Cross (SDCSC) and Genesis Climber MOSPEADA (GCM) as promising prospects for this project as Harmony Gold held licenses for these properties.
 At the Robotech 25th Anniversary Panel of the Animation on Display Convention in San Francisco on January 30th, 2010, Carl stated it was fairly obvious these two series were his best options as they shared plots involving military forces and transformable mecha.

 In hindsight it is possible to piece together Carl’s process.
 SDF Macross was the popular property and initiated this project.
 Naturally, it seems obvious the strongest material would open the debut of the television series.
 The landscape of Earth at the end of SDF Macross is similar to the landscape of Glorie in SDCSC regarding continuity, and the exit of the Inbit from Earth provides a climax and happy ending to the 85 episode concept.
 Thus, the sequence of these three series was an intelligent decision on Carl’s part to achieve a natural flow and dynamic pacing.
-In Carl’s panel at RoboCon 10 October 7, 1995 he stated he watched GCM prior to SDCSC.
+In Carl’s panel at RoboCon 10 on October 7, 1995 he stated he watched GCM prior to SDCSC.
 After watching 12 episodes of SDCSC he was struggling as to how to combine it with SDF Macross and GCM visually and thematically.
 It was SDCSC Episode 13: Triple Mirror (Later adapted as Episode 50: Triumvirate) which provided inspiration and hope for combining all three series.
 Carl felt the visual style of the scene portraying the flowers in this episode recalled the amorphous shapes of GCM Episode 1: Prelude to the Offensive (Later adapted as Episode 61: The Invid Invasion).
 While this connection was likely later not emphasized or elaborated upon, it was a creative starting point which shaped Carl’s vision for this series.

 A fortuitous element of these series is all three can almost be categorized as narratives referred to as in medias res or in the middle of things.
-The lack of extensive flashback material excludes these series as in medias res.
+However, the lack of extensive flashback material excludes these series as in medias res.
 In Episode 1 of SDF Macross Britai (Breetai) is attempting to find a Supervision Army ship (the SDF-1) which is more of a backstory than in medias res.
 In Episode 1 of SDCSC Jeanne Francaix (Dana) is in prison, and the setting places the action on a colony planet previously inhabited by the Zor which is also a backstory.
 In Episode 1 of GCM Stick (Scott) is on a mission to liberate Earth implying a backstory.
 The absence of extensive flashbacks and the existence of the implied backstories enables their unification.
 The opening imagery and plots of these series conveniently lend themselves to rewriting and editing so as to combine them as one series.

 In Robotech, the Supervision Army concept from SDF Macross was rewritten as the Robotech Masters with the Zentreadi serving as their private police force rather than their enemy.
 The Robotech Masters, a creation unique to the Robotech series, are an amalgamation of the unseen Supervision Army from SDF Macross and the alien race Zor from SDCSC.
 In SDF Macross, Protoculture is the first culture or prototype culture.
 It was redefined as an energy source in Robotech by renaming GCM’s HBT fuel source, a major GCM plot point, as protoculture.
 In SDCSC the Protozor flower is renamed the Flower of Life in Robotech.
 The Zor, or Robotech Masters in Robotech, have a symbiotic relationship with the Protozor and derive a bioenergy from it.
 All of these examples are adaptations of existing material.
 However, the individual Robotech character Zor is a totally new and invented character used to bind all 85 episodes of Robotech.